Interval (music): Inversion

-Major 13th (compound major 6th) inverts to a minor 3rd by moving the bottom note up two octaves, the top note down two octaves, or both notes one octave.

 A simple interval (i.e., an interval smaller than or equal to an octave) may be inverted by raising the lower pitch an octave or lowering the upper pitch an octave.
 For example, the fourth from a lower C to a higher F may be inverted to make a fifth, from a lower F to a higher C.

 There are two rules to determine the number and quality of the inversion of any simple interval: